 1. Why am I craving jalapenos while pregnant?

-Cravings during pregnancy could be due to nutritional deficiencies, hormonal fluctuations, or a heightened sense of smell and taste.
+Cravings during pregnancy could be due to nutrition deficiencies, hormonal fluctuations, or a heightened sense of smell and taste.
 Your body might crave spicy food, particularly if it wants something to cool down the body temperature (8).

 2. Can I eat pickled jalapenos when pregnant?